Azure/terraform/provider/CONTRIBUTE.md

 - documentation created or updated
 - example created or updated (optional)

-Data sources, resources and tests are defined in the [azurerm](https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/azurerm) folder of the repository.
+Data sources, resources and tests are defined in the [azurerm](https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/azurerm/internal/services) folder of the repository.

 Documentation for data sources is in the [website/docs/d](https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/website/docs/d) folder and documentation for resources is in the [website/docs/r](https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/website/docs/r) folder.

 Finally, examples are located in the [examples](https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/examples) folder.

 AzureRM Terraform provider uses the [Azure SDK for Go](https://github.com/Azure/azure-sdk-for-go) to interact with Azure.
 It's important that you respect that rule.
-If you are trying to do something that is not available in the Azure SDK for Go, then you should open an issue on that repository first.
+If you are trying to do something that is not available in the Azure SDK for Go, then you should check if the API is availble in [Azure Service Repository](https://github.com/Azure/azure-rest-api-specs) and open an issue if necessary.

 We recommand that you start with fixing issues/patching an existing data source or resource to understand how it works in details before trying to implement a brand new one.